kevindeangeli/TensorFlow_v2Networks/README.md

 # TensorFlowNetworks

-This repository contains example of NLP networks written in Tensorflow v2.
+This repository contains examples of NLP networks written in Tensorflow v2.